-You look at a picture like the one below, and you tell yourself wouldn’t it be great to be getting results like that for every single flooring project.
+You look at a picture like the one below, and you tell yourself wouldn’t it be great to be getting results like that for every single self leveling epoxy floor project.
 And yet every day applicators all over the world are applying thousands of square metres in epoxy self leveling but the results do not always look that great.

 Problems are aplenty, from defects in the surface, trowel marks, bubbles and trapped debris just to name a few.

 I’ve applied hundreds of self leveling epoxies in my career, and have had my fair share of screw-ups.
 Even today after so many years, I am still learning on every single project.
-So in this article, I want to share with you 7 things I have learnt to be true about self leveling epoxy floors
+So in this article, I want to share with you the 7 things that I have learnt to be true about self leveling epoxy floors.

 Unfortunately that is not the case.
 If you want to level an uneven floor you can try using a cementitious self leveling compound, but resin floors don’t work that way.
 A thin floor of a few millimeters will not smoothen out an uneven surface.
 And don’t even think of just adding more product to fill in the gaps.
 Your consumption (and costs!) could spiral out of control with no results to show for.